-Yet we read in Gen 9:28 that Noah lived for 350 years after the flood.
+Yet we read in Genesis 9:28 that Noah lived for 350 years after the flood.
 We don’t have additional information about the last third of Noah’s life, but we can infer from the genealogies that he lived through the events at the tower of Babel.

 He must have lived a righteous life and sought to keep his sons, grandchildren, and great grandchildren faithful to God.
 In fact, the mercy and common grace witnessed in the punishment at Babel may have been, in part, for the sake of Noah.